GitauHarrison/notes/twilio_sendgrid/02_send_emails_using_sendgrid.md

 ![Create API Key](/images/sendgrid/send_emails/create_api_key.png)

 Fill in the details and select "Full Access" for permissions.
-This will allow you to perform all email sending functions.
+This will allow you to perform all email-sending functions.

 ![Name API Key](/images/sendgrid/send_emails/name_api_key.png)